optgroup

 disabled Disables all options in the group No

-• Screen reader support: Option groups are announced as categories
+• Screen reader support: Groups are announced as categories, helping users understand the structure

-• Keyboard navigation: Arrow keys move through options, groups act as visual separators
+• Keyboard navigation: Arrow keys move through all options across groups; groups act as visual separators

-• Use meaningful labels: The label attribute should clearly describe the group
+• Meaningful labels: The label attribute should clearly describe what the group contains

-• Disabled groups: All options within a disabled group are unselectable
+• Disabled groups: All options within a disabled group are announced as unavailable

 CSS Reference